Automatic vs Manual Cars

 driving license

 The environmental footprint of a car isn’t just about its fuel type; the transmission plays a pivotal role too.
 Historically, manual cars were often deemed more fuel-efficient, leading to fewer emissions.
-However, advancements in automatic transmission technology have significantly bridged this gap.
+However, more modern advancements in automatic cars have significantly bridged this gap.

-Today, many automatic cars have features that optimise gear shifts, reducing unnecessary fuel consumption.
+Today, many automatic cars have features that optimise gear shifts to reduce unnecessary fuel consumption.
 While the difference in emissions between the two is narrowing, it’s essential to consider the specific make and model, as some eco-friendly car models with automatic transmissions are designed to be exceptionally green.

-The absence of clutch control and gear shifts allows new drivers to focus more on road awareness and safety.
-However, instructors often highlight that a manual driving licence offers more flexibility, allowing the driver to operate both manual and automatic vehicles.
+The absence of using the clutch and changing gears to speed up or slow down can allow learners or new drivers to focus more on their road awareness and safety.
+However, just be aware that manual driving licences can offer more flexibility, allowing the driver to operate both manual and automatic vehicles.

 Driving Experience